s28305/Project/Tutorial6/src/README.md

 # Animal clinic system
 This is a management system for an animal clinic that allows you to manage animals and visits.
 ### Project structure
-- Controllers: contains API controller.
+- Controllers: contains API controllers.
 - DTO: contains DTOs, needed for passing data.
 - Helpers: contains DBContext file.
 - Migrations: contains auto-generated migration files.
-- Models: contains data models for Animal, AnimalTypes, Employee and Visit.
+- Models: contains data models for Animal, AnimalTypes, User, UserType, Employee and Visit.
 - Scripts: contains file with sample data for insertion.
+- Services: contains authentication services.
 ### Features
 Actions possible for both animals and visits:
 - Get all,